reachsak/smart_home_appliance_config/README.md

 To use the Xiaomi Smart Fan and Air Purifier, you’ll need the device tokens.
 Use this application to retrieve them:
 [👉 Get_MiHome_devices_token](https://github.com/Maxmudjon/Get_MiHome_devices_token)

+### 3. Running the Scripts

+You can run and test each smart home appliance using the provided scripts.
+These scripts include examples such as turning the devices on/off or setting them to specific values (e.g., brightness, speed, or mode).

+Use the following command format to run the scripts:

+#### Python Scripts
+python script_name.py
+# or
+python3 script_name.py

+#### Node.js Scripts
+node humidifier_control.js